College students suspended, tuition forfeited after not wearing face mask outside

 The University of Massachusetts Amherst suspended three freshman students this month, banning them from taking final exams after a photograph surfaced showing the three young ladies outside at an off-campus party without face masks.

-The parents have hired an attorney and plan to sue after the school denied the students the ability to finish the semester, forfeiting their $16,000 tuition and denying them any credits or their courses.
+The parents have hired an attorney and plan to sue after the school denied the students the ability to finish the semester, forfeiting their $16,000 tuition and denying them any credits for their courses.

 The students and their parents have not been identified in media reports — with reporters only identifying a few of the parents by first names.
 One of the students was valedictorian and class president of her high school.